preaction/Statocles/site/docs/content/index.markdown

 Once the daemon is running, open up your web browser to the URL, and your site should appear.
 If anything looks wrong, you can quickly fix it before deploying to production.

-If you've installed the optional Mac::FSEvents module on OS X, changes to your site will automatically be built while the daemon is running.

-Like the `build` command, you can use `-v` and `-vv` to see extra information about what the daemon is doing.

 ## Deploying the site